Obony/X-clone/README.md

     3. Make sure you have the right python version setup using Ubuntu.
 Install the dependencies using - `pip3 install -r requirements.txt`
     4. Start the server running @localhost:5000 using - `python3 app.py`
     5. To go back to terminal after running the above script, use `CTRL + C`
-    6. Feel free to use this deployment link of ours: `http://x-clone-hywl.onrender.com`
+    6. Deployment link of used: `http://x-clone-hywl.onrender.com`

 ## AUTHORS##